If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 The secret is building strong study habits.

-Habits are grooves carved into your brain’s neural network that eventually become hard-wired, like tracks for a train to run on.
+Habits are grooves carved into your brain’s neural network that eventually become hard-wired, like tracks for a train.
 Once studying becomes a habit, instead of your brain trudging along muddy hillocky paths, pushing aside thorny bushes, and stepping in cowpats, you glide along smooth rails, getting your study done easily so you can go out and play.

-Studies have shown that once an action becomes habitual it takes far less effort for your brain to accomplish it.
+Once an action becomes habitual, it takes far less effort for your brain to accomplish it.
 (Which would FINALLY help you keep your New Year's resolutions!)

 Sounds great, right?

-If you want to become a study master and cruise smoothly through each study session, you will need to disarm these enemies and use their weapons against them.
+If you want to become a study master and cruise smoothly through each learning session, you will need to disarm these enemies and use their weapons against them.

 We've given you 11 tips on how to do that: